-- 63, or 75 (all in effect on the date in WAC 173-400-025) or a permitting authority's adoption by reference of such federal standards.
-Emission units and sources subject to those standards shall comply with the data collection requirements that apply to those standards. - (ii) Not subject to an applicable emission standard. - (6) No person shall make any false material statement, representation or certification in any form, notice or report required under chapter 70.94 or 70.120 RCW, or any ordinance, resolution, regulation, permit or order in force pursuant thereto. - emission monitoring (7)Continuous system requirements.
+- ((will be established)) on an individual basis.
+These will generally take the form of stack tests conducted at a frequency sufficient to establish the emission levels over time and to monitor deviations in these levels. - (g) Exemptions.
+This subsection (5) does not apply to any emission unit which is: - (i) Required to continuously monitor emissions due to a standard or requirement contained in 40 C.F.R.
+Parts 60, 61, 62, 63, or 75 (all in effect on the date in WAC 173-400-025) or a permitting authority's adoption by reference of ((such)) the federal standards.
+Emission units and sources subject to those standards shall comply with the data collection requirements that apply to those standards. - (ii) Not subject to an applicable emission standard. - (6) No person shall make any false material statement, representation or certification in any form, notice or report required under chapter 70.94 or 70.120 RCW, or any ordinance, resolution, regulation, permit or order in force pursuant thereto. - (7) Continuous emission monitoring system operating requirements.
 All continuous emission monitoring systems (CEMS) required by 40 C.F.R.
 Parts 60, 61, 62, 63, or 75 (all in effect on the date in WAC 173-400-025), or a permitting authority's adoption of those federal standards must meet the continuous emission monitoring systems (CEMS) performance specifications and data recovery requirements imposed by those standards.
-All CEMS required under an order, PSD permit, or regulation issued by a authority permitting and not subject to CEMS performance specifications and data recovery requirements imposed by 40 C.F.R.

-Parts 60, 61, 62, 63, or 75 must follow the continuous emission monitoring rule of the permitting authority, or if the permitting authority does not have a continuous emission monitoring rule, must meet the following requirements:

-- (a) The owner or operator shall recover valid hourly monitoring data for at least 95 percent of the hours that the equipment (required to be monitored) is operated during each calendar month except for periods of monitoring system downtime, provided that the owner or operator demonstrated that the downtime was not a result of inadequate design, operation, or maintenance, or any other reasonable preventable condition, and any necessary repairs to the monitoring system are conducted in a timely manner. - (b) The owner or operator shall install a continuous emission monitoring system that meets the performance specification in 40 C.F.R.
+All CEMS required under an order, PSD permit, or regulation issued by a permitting authority and not subject to CEMS performance specifications and data recovery requirements imposed by 40 C.F.R.
+Parts 60, 61, 62, 63, or 75 must follow the continuous emission monitoring rule of the permitting authority, or if the permitting authority does not have a continuous emission monitoring rule, must meet the following requirements: - (a) The owner or operator shall recover valid hourly monitoring data for at least 95 percent of the hours that the equipment (required to be monitored) is operated during each calendar month except for periods of monitoring system downtime, provided that the owner or operator demonstrated that the downtime was not a result of inadequate design, operation, or maintenance, or any other ((reasonable)) reasonably preventable condition, and the source conducts any necessary repairs to the monitoring system ((are conducted)) in a timely manner. - (b) The owner or operator shall install a continuous emission monitoring system that meets the performance specification in 40 C.F.R.
 Part 60, Appendix B in effect at the time of its installation, and shall operate this monitoring system in accordance with the quality assurance procedures in Appendix F of 40 C.F.R.
-Part 60 (in effect on the date in WAC 173-400-025), and EPA's "Recommended Quality Assurance Procedures for Opacity Continuous Monitoring Systems" (EPA) 340/1-86-010.

-- (c) Monitoring data commencing on the clock hour and containing at least forty-five minutes of monitoring data must be reduced to one hour averages.
-Monitoring data for opacity is to be reduced to six minute block averages unless otherwise specified in the order of approval or permit.
-All monitoring data will be included in these averages except for data collected during calibration drift tests and cylinder gas audits, and for data collected subsequent to a failed quality assurance test or audit.
-After a failed quality assurance test or audit assurance until the monitoring system passes a quality assurance test or audit. - (d) Except for system breakdowns, repairs, calibration checks, and zero and span adjustments required under subsection(a) of this section, all continuous monitoring systems shall be in continuous operation. - (i) Continuous monitoring systems for measuring opacity shall complete a minimum of one cycle of sampling and analyzing for each successive ten second period and one cycle of data recording for each successive six minute period.
+Part 60 (in effect on the date in WAC 173-400-025), and EPA's "Recommended Quality Assurance Procedures for Opacity Continuous Monitoring Systems" (EPA) 340/1-86-010. - (c) An owner or operator must reduce monitoring data commencing on the clock hour and containing at least forty-five minutes of monitoring data ((must be reduced)) to one hour averages.
+An owner or operator must reduce monitoring data for opacity ((is to be reduced to)) six minute block averages unless otherwise specified in the order of approval or permit.
+An owner or operator will include all monitoring data ((will be included)) in these averages except for data collected during calibration drift tests and cylinder gas audits, and for data collected subsequent to a failed quality assurance test or audit.
+After a failed quality assurance test or audit, a source will collect no valid data ((is collected)) until the monitoring system passes a quality assurance test or audit.